 GUIDELINES FOR POSTER PRESENTATIONS

-All poster walls will be used VERTICALLY.
+All posters will be digital.

 • Posters must remain up until the time specified.

-•You must be knowledgeable in your subject and answer questions during your presentation (Presenter at Poster).
+• You must be knowledgeable in your subject and answer questions during your presentation (Presenter at Poster).

 • Check for spelling mistakes.

-•The presentation must cover the same material as the abstract submitted.
+• The presentation must cover the same material as the abstract submitted.
 Please use the following instructions:

-•Final presentation number of the abstract, title and author(s) must be included on the poster.
+• Final presentation number of the abstract, title and author(s) must be included on the poster.

-•You may display your figures, tables, text, photography, etc. in the best manner for your abstract.
+• You may display your figures, tables, text, photography, etc. in the best manner for your abstract.
 Figures should be designed to be viewed from a distance and should use clear, visible graphics and large type.
 Color can be effective if used sparingly; use saturated dark colors on white background and rich, bright colors on dark backgrounds.

-•Briefly describe procedures and materials.
+• Briefly describe procedures and materials.
 Define all trade names first then use generic names throughout.
 All compounds and drugs must be identified.

-•Prepare all illustrations neatly and legibly beforehand in a size sufficient to be read at a distance of 2 m.
+• Prepare all illustrations neatly and legibly beforehand in a size sufficient to be read at a distance of 2 m.
 Handlettering should be at least I cm high.
 Shade block letters if possible.
 Typed material should be prepared with large type.

 • A series of typewritten sheets attached to the poster wall is not an acceptable poster.